sbelharbi/wsol-min-max-entropy-interpretability/README.md

 # Paths:
 We hard-coded some paths (to the data location).
 For anonymization reasons, we replaced them with fictive paths.
 So, they won't work for you.
 A warning will be raised with an indication to the issue.
-The the code exits.
+Then, the code exits.
 Something like this:
 ```python
 warnings.warn("You are accessing an anonymized part of the code.
 We are going to exit.
 Come here and fix this "